 In conjunction with renowned photographer David Plowden, the Center produced Requiem for Steam: The Railroad Photographs of David Plowden, to commemorate his book of the same name (W.W.
 Norton, 2010).
 The exhibition consists of 30 meticulously crafted black and white prints, matted and framed to 22×26 inches.
-It will be ready to travel in 2012.
-Contact Scott Lothes (scott [at] railphoto-art.org) for more information.
+To book a showing or get more information, get in touch with Scott Lothes (scott [at] railphoto-art.org), Center president and executive director.

 - Oliver B. Jensen Gallery, Valley Railroad, Essex, Connecticut, June 25 through September 5, 2011